zhihuizhang0625/UPENN-Hackathon/README.md

 ## Overview

-LeetcodeDiary is a web app that keep track of user's activity on leetcode.com and provide revise suggestions.
+LeetcodeDiary is a web app that keep track of user's activity on leetcode.com and provide review suggestions.

 To use LeetcodeDiary, the user needs to